-Sports Injury – Professional Physio – Sydney CBD
+Sports Injury – Professional Physio – Sydney City CBD

 We help to minimise pain, discomfort and immobility in both the short- and long-term, and give expert advice and exercises to help minimise the potential for future re-injury of the treated area.
 Even after the initial injury has healed, we can help educate you on what to do to strengthen the injured area and give preventative measures.

-At Macquarie Street Physiotherapy, we look forward to helping you get active again.
+At Macquarie Street Physiotherapy we specialise in sports physiotherapy and we look forward to helping you get active again.
 Call us on (02) 9221 1604 to make an appointment.

-At Macquarie Street Physiotherapy we see a wide range of sports injuries sustained by either competitive or recreational athletes.
+At Macquarie Street Physiotherapy, your local city sports physiotherapy centre we see a wide range of sports injuries sustained by either competitive or recreational athletes.
 There are essentially two groups of sports injuries – acute and chronic.
 We see equal numbers of both.
 An injury which occurs suddenly, such as a sprained ankle or knee caused by an awkward landing is known as an acute injury.
 A chronic injury is one that has been with you over time due to over-load fatigue, structural abnormalities, poor biomechanics or technique.
 An untreated acute injury may become a chronic injury if it is not adequately managed.

 Trauma implies “something happened” – it was likely sudden and very painful, and you may not have been able to play on.

 Ligament sprains - ACL or PCL (cruciate ligaments of the knee) or MCL (medial collateral ligament of the knee) injuries or ankle sprains.

 Muscle strains - such as a quadriceps (thigh), hamstring or rotator cuff (shoulder) tear.

 Impact injuries - such as a corked thigh, bruise or contusion which cause bleeding within the tissues, or into a joint.